+ADD 4.
+The Secretary-General includes the organization in the list of organizations eligible for exemption from defraying the expenditure of ITU conferences, assemblies and meetings in which it plans participate, for approval by the upcoming session of the Council, expressing his opinion/comments on the possibility and appropriateness of exempting the specified organization from contributions (section 2 instructs the Secretary General).

-In reaching a decision as to the granting of an exemption, the Council shall take account of views expressed by the Secretary-General.
+MOD 5 In reaching a decision as to the granting of an exemption, from defraying the expenditure of ITU conferences, assemblies and meetings in which it plans participate the Council shall take account of views expressed by the Secretary-General.
 Such views shall identify: the advantages for ITU of participation of the organization in ITU’s activities; the benefits arising from participation of ITU in the activities of the organization.

-.
-If the application for exemption is approved by the Council, it will take immediate effect from the date of the plenary meeting at which the decision is taken.
-Unless otherwise decided by the Council in exceptional circumstances, the exemption shall not be granted retroactively.
+MOD 6.
+If the organization's application for exemption from defraying the expenditure of ITU conferences, assemblies and meetings in which it plans participate is approved by the Council, it will take immediate effect from the date of the plenary meeting at which the decision is taken. , The exemption shall not be granted retroactively unless the Council decided otherwise in exceptional circumstances.

+MOD 7.
+Organizations indebted to ITU cannot be exempted by the Council from defraying the expenditure of ITU conferences, assemblies and meetings in which it plans participate, they remain liable for any amounts due.
 Entities exempted by the Council remain responsible for any amounts owed prior to the effective date of exemption.

-The exemption shall be valid until the following plenipotentiary conference, although the Council may at any time choose to revoke the exemption status from an entity which no longer fulfills the criteria noted above.
-Each plenipotentiary conference will review the list of exempted entities and decide which ones will continue to benefit from exempted status.Such a decision may be taken by the Council on the basis of information from the ITU Secretary-General or input received.
+MOD 8 The exemption shall be valid until the following plenipotentiary conference, although the Council may at any time decideto revoke the the organization's exemption status defraying the expenditure of ITU conferences, assemblies and meetings as an organization which no longer fulfills the criteria noted above.
+Such a decision may be taken by the Council on the basis of information from the ITU Secretary-General or input received.

-Each plenipotentiary conference review the list decide which of them will continue to benefit
+MOD 9.
+Each plenipotentiary conference may review the list of organizations exempted from defraying the expenditure of ITU conferences, assemblies and meetings in which they participate and decide which of them will continue to benefit the status of exempted from defraying the expenditure of ITU conferences, assemblies and meetings.

-10 The list of exempted entities shall be made publicly available on the ITU website.
+MOD 10 The list of exempted entities organizations exempted from defraying the expenditure of ITU conferences, assemblies and meetings in which they participate shall be made publicly available on the ITU website.